arbor-sim/arbor/doc/install.rst

 ---

 Arbor uses MPI for distributed systems.
-By default it is built without MPI support, which can enabled by setting the ``DARB_DISTRIBUTED_MODEL`` CMake parameter.
+By default it is built without MPI support, which can enabled by setting the ``ARB_WITH_MPI`` configuration flag.
-An example of building Arbor with MPI, high-performance threading and optimizations enabled
+An example of building a 'release' (optimized) version of Arbor with MPI:
 is:

 .. code-block:: bash